 All students in this program are representatives of the Counseling Psychology program, the site at which they are working at as a practicum student, and as mental health professionals.
 It is our expectation that students will take these roles and responsibilities seriously and will recognize that part of our job is to ensure that we graduate students who demonstrate sound professional judgement.
 Students will be evaluated by supervisors, instructors, coordinators, and others involved with the program on their professional decorum along with their skills, academic performance, and other related activities (e.g. thesis or comprehensive examination performance).
+A copy of the counseling program evaluation can be viewed in Appendix D. This will be completed by the program coordinator, counseling committee, and instructors of your courses.
+Counseling and Psychology Services (CAPS) will also complete regular evaluations of your performance in CAPS.
+This will be completed by your clinical supervisor(s).

 If students are not meeting the standard of professionalism set forth above, a remediation plan will be put in place.
 Students should be aware that a failure to demonstrate what the Counseling Program faculty deems an acceptable level of professionalism throughout the program may result in dismissal.
-In other words, formal admittance or participation in the Counseling Psychology Program does not guarantee that the student will graduate from the program-students must maintain acceptable standing as a professional in both the Counseling Psychology Program and the psychological community in general.
+In other words, formal admittance or participation in the Counseling Psychology Program does not guarantee that the student will graduate from the program; students must maintain acceptable standing as a professional in both the Counseling Psychology Program and the psychological community in general.